salrashid123/gcpsamples/auth/tokens/README.md

 }
 ```

-Set the scopes to limit the capabilities of a givne token.
+Set the scopes to limit the capabilities of a given token.
 A list of scopes can be found [here](https://developers.google.com/identity/protocols/googlescopes).

 ### Sign the JWT using Service Account A credentials
 Now that we have an unsigned JWT claim set, we need to sign it using A's credentials but instruct __.signBlob()__ to sign it for B: